hybotics/EntityTracker/README.txt

 into play if controlling the servos and handling the sensor(s) is too much of a load on the Bluno.
 Either board is capable of using the servo controller, since it has three different control modes.

-	Locomotion will be provided by a Dagu 4 Channel 5-12V, 2A Brushed DC Motor Controller (http://www.robotshop.com/en/dagu-4-channel-brushed-dc-motor-controller.html), driving four Pololu 50:1 Micro Metal HP Gearmotors (with Extended Motor Shaft, http://www.pololu.com/product/2213), with Pololu Optical Encoders for Micro Metal Gearmotors, 5V (http://www.pololu.com/product/2590) and Mecanum wheels (http://www.robotshop.com/en/mecanum-wheel-4-pack-w-metal-hubs.html).
+	Locomotion will be provided by a Dagu 4 Channel 5-12V, 2A Brushed DC Motor Controller (http://www.robotshop.com/en/dagu-4-channel-brushed-dc-motor-controller.html), driving four Pololu 50:1 Micro Metal HP Gearmotors (with Extended Motor Shaft, http://www.pololu.com/product/2213), with Pololu Optical Encoders for Micro Metal Gearmotors, 5V (http://www.pololu.com/product/2590), and Mecanum wheels (http://www.robotshop.com/en/mecanum-wheel-4-pack-w-metal-hubs.html) by FingerTech.
 The Entity Tracker will be able to move in any direction, without changing its orientation.